sdeering/onscreenkeyboard/README.md

 jQuery mobile On-screen keyboard
 ================
 Based on work of Sam Derring, on-screen keyboard this is an updated keyboard.
 Which provides other kinds of features.
-Just like its predecessor it is powered by JavaScript/jQuery.
+Just like its predecessor it is powered by JavaScript/jQuery/jQuery mobile.

 The MIT License (MIT)